 Gaze across the Athabasca River and envision 50 years of fur trading history located at the junction of towering mountain ranges and mountain passes.
 For almost half a century Jasper House was the main stopping place for fur traders using the Athabasca, and Yellowhead passes, and an important meeting place for adventurers, voyageurs, artists and missionaries.
-A short, beautiful walk leads you to the Jasper House viewpoint and interpretation panels.
+A short, beautiful walk leads you to the Jasper House viewpoint.

 Hours of operation